Last Updated on

 Mobile Operating System Market Share: 2009-Present

-Android is the global leader in terms of smartphone operating system today.
+Android is the global leader for smartphones today.
 But how has that changed over the years?

 Mobile OS Market Share Trends in the US